litmuschaos/litmus-docs/.github/ISSUE_TEMPLATE/technical-issues.md

 If this is a FEATURE REQUEST, please:
   - Describe *in detail* the feature/behavior/change you'd like to see.

-In both cases, be ready for followup questions, and please respond in a timely manner.
+In both cases, be ready for follow-up questions, and please respond in a timely manner.
 If we can't reproduce a bug or think a feature already exists, we might close your issue.
 If we're wrong, PLEASE feel free to reopen it and explain why.
 -->

 **What happened**: